-The decision was an easy one for Fitzgerald to make because he wanted to belong to an institution that expects all of its members—faculty, staff, and students alike—to do what they can to make the world a better place.
+The decision was an easy one for Fitzgerald to make because he wanted to belong to an institution that expects all of its members—administrators, faculty, staff, and students alike—to do what they can to make the world a better place.

 Since he joined Cabrini’s full-time faculty, Fitzgerald co-developed the major in Black Studies and he serves as that program’s coordinator.

-“Even though recorded human history is thousands of years old the human condition has remained essentially the same over this timespan and across the globe,” says Fitzgerald, who shows his students that they have a lot in common with the people from the past through the Socratic method of teaching.
+“Even though recorded human history is thousands of years old, the human condition has remained essentially the same over this timespan and across the globe,” says Fitzgerald, who uses the Socratic Method of teaching to show his students that they have a lot in common with the people from the past.

 He also uses pop culture references taken from movies, television shows, music, and advertisements to teach his students how to interrogate important aspects of society (e.g., race, class, and gender) which allows students to draw even more connections between the present and the past.

-Fitzgerald earned an associate degree in liberal arts from Schenectady County Community College in New York, a baccalaureate in Black Studies from the State University of New York at New Paltz, a master’s degree in Twentieth Century African-American History from Empire State College, and a doctorate in African-American Studies and graduate certificate in Women’s Studies from Temple University.
+Fitzgerald earned an associate degree in liberal arts from Schenectady County Community College in New York, a baccalaureate in Black Studies from the State University of New York at New Paltz, a master’s degree in Twentieth-Century African-American History from Empire State College, and a doctorate in African-American Studies and a graduate certificate in Women’s Studies from Temple University.

 His academic specialties include the history of the Civil Rights and Black Power waves of the modern Black Liberation Movement (BLM), Second Wave feminism history, and he delivers talks on these at academic conferences and community-based events.